PRATISTHASARSWAT/ReachIn-Box_Assignment-Backend--/README.md

 Clone the repository
 Download the 'Config.json' file provided
 Retrieve the OAuth credentials and then upload them as 'client_secret'.
-Execute the Python script - 'EmailReply.ipynb'
+Execute the Python script - 'GmailReply.ipynb'

 *Usage*